jwasham/docker-ghost-template/README.md

 ## Ghost Content Directory

-The directory ghost/content will be populated with 4 additional directories the first time you start the container.
+The directory ghost/content will be populated with 5 directories and a file the first time you start the container.

 Ghost will create these directories:

 - apps - for future use when ghost supports apps
-- data - sqlite db
+- data - would normally hold a SQLite db, but won't for us since we're using MySQL
-- images - for uploaded images
+- images - for uploaded images, but will stay empty since we'll use S3 for storage
-- themes
+- storage - created in our Docker for S3 image support
+- themes - You can add more themes here.
+Default is Casper theme.
+- index.js - It's a symlink.
+Don't edit it or remove it.

 Once the directories have been created, you are free to commit the files to version control in your clone.
+Yes, there will be Node.js artifacts (due to S3 storage package), but it's a tradeoff.

 ## How to back up your database